rbcp18/tezos-if-this-then-that/README.md

 **Unsubscribe to Trigger-Action**

+Triggers can be unsubscribed either through the link provided in the trigger's email or the API directly.
 The TRIGGER-ACTION-ID is provided as the result of /subscribe.

 URL: https://apis.fabrx.io/v1.0/trigger-actions/unsubscribe/TRIGGER-ACTION-ID <br />
 METHOD: POST <br />